fc-ideas/idea-potential/README.md

 # Designing Paradigms for Long-Term Progress
 ### Research as Reachability: A Functorial Account of Scientific Progress

+## Abstract

+This paper proposes a structural account of scientific progress based on the generative potential of research ideas.
+We model ideas as objects in an abstract space and methodological moves as composable transformations, making reachability the central diagnostic for long-term fertility.
+The framework treats human understanding and steering as first-class, highlighting when paradigms expose reusable generators, stable abstractions, and legible interfaces.
+Using machine learning as a case study, we argue that paradigms succeed when they make the idea space navigable, and we provide criteria for selecting and diagnosing emerging approaches.

-## 1. Introduction
+## 1. Introduction: Beyond Performance and Expressivity

 Scientific progress is uneven.
 Some research ideas rapidly generate entire ecosystems of methods, diagnostics, and applications, while others—despite elegance or strong theoretical guarantees—lead to narrow or short-lived lines of work.
+Scientific history repeatedly shows that paradigms succeed not merely because they are correct or optimal, but because they are *fertile*.
+Fertility manifests as:

+* many viable extensions,
+* reusable conceptual tools,
+* diagnostics that guide exploration,
+* and interfaces that allow humans to steer development.

 This difference is rarely captured by standard evaluation criteria such as performance benchmarks, expressivity, or asymptotic optimality.
-Yet, in practice, it is this capacity to *generate further ideas* that determines whether a paradigm reshapes a field.
+As a result, promising paradigms are often indistinguishable from dead ends until years later.
 Machine learning provides a striking example.
 Kernel methods and neural networks are comparable in expressive power under broad conditions, yet only neural networks have sustained decades of compounding progress.
 The usual explanations—data availability, compute, or optimization tricks—describe *what happened*, but not *why certain paradigms remain fertile while others stagnate*.
 What is missing is a structural account of generativity.

 This white paper proposes such an account.
 We introduce a formal framework in which research ideas are treated as objects in an abstract space, and methodological moves—regularization, architectural bias, auxiliary objectives, abstraction, scaling—are treated as composable transformations.
 Within this framework, the central quantity is **generative potential**: the measure of high-quality ideas reachable from a given idea through admissible compositions of transformations.

 A key aspect of the framework is the explicit inclusion of the human researcher.
 Generative progress depends not only on what transformations are possible, but on which transformations are legible, predictable, and steerable by humans.
 We therefore treat human understanding and intervention as first-class components, formalizing the bidirectional coupling between ideas and human cognition.

 The goal of this work is not retrospective explanation alone.
+Our primary aim is prospective: to provide a **structural, formal method** for:

+1. selecting paradigm candidates with high long-term potential, and
-Our primary aim is prospective: to provide a diagnostic for evaluating emerging paradigms, identifying why certain approaches stall, and clarifying what is missing when a paradigm fails to scale or generalize.
+2. diagnosing what is missing when a paradigm fails to generate progress.

 We show that many familiar machine-learning techniques arise from a small set of primitive generators, and that successful paradigms are those that expose these generators cleanly, support their composition, and admit stable abstraction mechanisms.
 Using neural networks and kernel machines as a case study, and extending the analysis to neurosymbolic systems, we argue that progress is driven less by isolated breakthroughs than by the structure of the idea space itself.
 Paradigms succeed when they make that space navigable—by humans as much as by algorithms.

-Below is a **rewritten, consolidated white paper** that incorporates the *minimal generating set*, the *idempotence/adjunction analysis*, and—crucially—**reframes the entire framework as a methodology for paradigm selection and diagnosis**, not just explanation.
-The tone is deliberately forward-looking and programmatic.

 ---

-## 1. Motivation: Beyond Performance and Expressivity

-Scientific history repeatedly shows that paradigms succeed not merely because they are correct or optimal, but because they are *fertile*.
-Fertility manifests as:

-* many viable extensions,
-* reusable conceptual tools,
-* diagnostics that guide exploration,
-* and interfaces that allow humans to steer development.

-Current evaluation criteria—performance benchmarks, asymptotic guarantees, expressivity classes—do not capture these properties.
-As a result, promising paradigms are often indistinguishable from dead ends until years later.

-The goal of this work is to provide a **structural, formal method** for:

-1. selecting paradigm candidates with high long-term potential, and
-2. diagnosing what is missing when a paradigm fails to generate progress.

----

 ## 2. Idea Space and Generative Transformations

-Let (\mathcal{C}) be a category of *idea-states*:
+Let $\mathcal{C}$ be a category of *idea-states*:
-[
+$$
 X = (\text{model}, \text{representation}, \text{objective}, \text{data}, \text{training}, \text{evaluation})
-]
+$$

-Research progress corresponds to applying **generative transformations**, formalized as endofunctors (F:\mathcal{C}\to\mathcal{C}).
+Research progress corresponds to applying **generative transformations**, formalized as endofunctors $F:\mathcal{C}\to\mathcal{C}$.
 These capture operations such as adding regularization, changing architecture, introducing auxiliary objectives, or moving to a different level of abstraction.

 The central notion is **reachability**: which high-quality ideas can be obtained from a given one by composing admissible functors.